google/wireit/vscode-extension/README.md

 ## Features

-Provides simple type checking, autocompletion, and documentation on hover for fields in a wireit script config object.
+Provides diagnostics, autocompletion, and documentation on hover for fields in a wireit script config object.